MangoMirage/captain-kitty-one-ear/Archive-of-Idioms.md

 The torchlight continued to flicker against the salt-stained walls of the Archive, casting long shadows across coral shelves and barnacle-bound manuscripts.
 The oxygenator continued to hiss and clank, keeping the saltwater at bay as the Archive breathed its slow, ancient rhythm.

 As Henrietta browsed a volume on spilling milk, Clucky Pete discovered a cookbook on cooking the books.
 And First Mate Blue, tail swaying with excitement as he flicked through a tome of going the extra mile to get a ball rolling in the heat of the moment, accidentally backed into the Oxygenator, which gave a soft a soft clunk and spluttered before… silence.
-The crew stared at the Oxygenator, eyes wide, not daring to think what Blue may have just done.
+The crew stared at the Oxygenator, eyes wide, not daring to think of what Blue may have just done.
 The mechanical oxygenator sputtered again, its rhythmic hum faltering into a cough, then silence - but this time, absolute.

 Henrietta Feathers started clucking nervously and tapped the brass casing with her wing.
 “She’s kaput, Cap’n,” she whispered.
 “Ain’t no air comin’ through.”